FEUP-LDTS-2023/project-l09gr01/README.md

 - **Breaking walls** - You have the ability to break rows or lines of walls by pressing spacebar as long as you are facing them and they are breakable.
 - **Creating walls** - You have the ability to create rows or lines of walls by pressing spacebar as long as there is room avaiable.
 - **Two-player mode**
+- **Different difficulty monster behaviour algorithms**
+- **Hiscores**
+- **Saving and loading level unlocks**
+- **Score updater** - For each fruit collected the score increases.
+- **Pausing game state** - Pressing P or ESC during game, the current game state will freeze until it is resumed or closed.
+- **Game sound** - Getting hit by a monster, collecting fruit, hitting a wall, collecting and using power-ups, completing level, losing level all should play different sounds.
+- **Music** - Menu music and in-game music.

 ### DESIGN